Random Access to Grammar Compressed Strings: Introduction

+Before diving into technical details, we give an outline of the paper and of the new techniques and data structures that we introduce and believe to be of independent interest.
+We first focus on the string random acccess problem.
 Let $\mathcal{S}$ be a SLP of size $n$ representing a string of length $N$.
 We begin in Section~\ref{LinearSpace} by defining a forest $H$ of size $n$ that represents the heavy paths~\cite{HarelTarjan1984} in the parse tree of $\mathcal{S}$.
-We then combine the forest $H$ with an existing \emph{weighted ancestor} data structure\footnote{A weighted ancestor query $(v,p)$ asks for the lowest ancestor of $v$ whose weighted distance from $v$ is at least $p$.}, leading to a solution to the random access problem in the bounds of Theorem~\ref{thm:randomaccess}(i).
+We then combine the forest $H$ with an existing \emph{weighted ancestor} data structure\footnote{A weighted ancestor query $(v,p)$ asks for the lowest ancestor of $v$ whose weighted distance from $v$ is at least $p$.}, leading to a first solution with $O(\log N \log \log N)$ access time and linear space (Lemma~\ref{lem:linearspace}).
+The main part of the paper focuses on reducing the random access time to $O(\log N)$.